lacoco-lab/lacoco-lab.github.io/joining/index.md

 You can apply to a call for a joint PhD position in our group and Alexander Koller's group [here](https://www.coli.uni-saarland.de/groups/AK/jobs/).
 The deadline is **May 11 2026**.
 You're welcome to apply to this position and the central portals in parallel.-->

-**Direct application (only for applicants who will have an MSc by the start date of the PhD):**  We have an open position via [ELIZA](https://eliza.school/).
+**Direct application (only for applicants who will have an MSc by the start date of the PhD):**  We have an open position via [ELIZA](https://eliza.school/) (learn more about [ELIZA PhD positions](https://eliza.school/opportunities/eliza-phd-program-fully-funded-positions/)).
 You can directly apply to our lab by email.
 Admitted students will directly join our lab.
 The position is intended to begin at the earliest possible date (start-date is negotiable in both directions, i.e., earlier start as soon as August 2026 or a later start are possible).
 In your email to Michael (mhahn@lst.uni-saarland.de), please include:
 * a cover letter that specifies what qualifies you for the position
 * an academic CV